 of categories and functors.
-Since the two functors in this diagram other than $-\circ h$ are equivalences of categories, this diagram gives a functor $\cC_{0,Z'/} \to \cC_{0,Z/}$ which is fully faithful.
+As the two functors in this diagram other than $-\circ h$ are equivalences of categories, this diagram gives a functor $\cC_{0,Z'/} \to \cC_{0,Z/}$ which is fully faithful.
 We denote this functor by $\theta_{Z,Z',h}$.
-Since the category $\cC_{0,Z/}$ is skeletal, the following statement holds (although it is a simple observation, we state it as a lemma since we will refer to the statement several times): \begin{lem} Let $Z$, $Z'$ and $h$ be as above.
-Then $\theta_{Z,Z',h}$ is the unique functor from $\cC_{0,Z/}$ to $\cC_{0,Z'/}$ which makes the diagram
+As the category $\cC_{0,Z/}$ is skeletal, the following statement holds (although it is a simple observation, we state it as a lemma because we will refer to the statement several times): \begin{lem} Let $Z$, $Z'$ and $h$ be as above.
+Then, $\theta_{Z,Z',h}$ is the unique functor from $\cC_{0,Z/}$ to $\cC_{0,Z'/}$ that makes the diagram

 commutative up to natural equivalence.